baartmans2/sample-ecommerce-site/README.md

 ## Overview

-Shop website utilizing Stripe Checkout and Printful API to place and fufill orders.
+This is an example small ecommerce website utilizing Stripe Checkout and Printful API to place and fufill orders.

-Built using NextJS, Typescript, and Material-UI for some form components.
+Built using NextJS (React), Typescript, and Material-UI for some form components.

 ## Structure